 Are Rottweilers Truly More Dangerous Than Other Dog Breeds?

-Once you start to understand how a larger, wider mouth can equate to a stronger, more potentially dangerous bite force, some of the myth and mystery that surrounds “dangerous” dog breeds begins to fade.
+Once you start to understand how a larger, wider mouth can equate to a stronger, more potentially dangerous bite force, some of the myth and mystery surrounding “dangerous” dog breeds begins to fade.

-But bite force and mouth strength are not the only components that go into determining whether a species is more or less dangerous.
+But bite force and mouth strength are not the only components determining whether a species is more or less dangerous.

-Take the Asian tiger snake, which has a very small mouth that can deliver enough poison to rank it as the 10th most poisonous animal in the world according to One Kind Planet.
+Take the Asian tiger snake, which has a very small mouth that can deliver enough poison to rank it as the 10th most poisonous animal in the world.
 This snake is proof that size and danger don’t always correlate.

 Breed popularity may factor in

-With the Rottweiler dog, the breed’s widespread popularity may be influencing the statistics as far as dog breed ranking is concerned.
+With the Rottweiler dog, the breed’s widespread popularity may influence the statistics regarding dog breed ranking.

-After all, if more people own a certain dog breed, there will likely be more bite data available about that breed.
+After all, if more people own a certain dog breed, more bite data will likely be available about that breed.